-3.1 Annual and Spring Meetings
+3.1 Annual Fall and Spring Meetings

 3.2 Nominations and Elections

-Prior to each annual meeting, the President shall appoint a Nominating Committee to consist of three members, two of which shall be present or past Officers of the Corporation.
+Prior to each annual meeting, the President shall appoint a Nominating Committee to consist of three members, two of which shall be present or past Officers of the Society.
 It shall be the responsibility of said Nominating Committee to propose a slate of nominees for the positions to be voted on at the annual meeting.
 Additional nominations may be made from the floor by any voting member at the meeting, provided that the nominee accepts the nomination.
 A plurality vote shall constitute an election.
 The nominees for Directors corresponding with the number of Directors to be elected who receive the highest number of votes shall be declared elected.
 In case of a tie, the choice shall be decided by lot.
 Additional rules and regulations necessary for the fair conduct of nominations and elections may be established by the Board of Directors.